 Skip to Content

-You’ve just gotten a kitten and it’s tiny, but is it possible this cat will outgrow itself?
+If you’ve just gotten a kitten, you may be wondering, “how long do cats grow to reach their adult size?”
 No matter the kind of cat breed, from Sphynx to Siamese, your feline friend is sure to grow as big as they possibly can.

 Your cat hits similar developmental milestones to a human baby in its lifespan.
-However, unlike a human child, there is no definitive age where you’ll know for sure that your cat has stopped growing and maturing.
+However, if you’re wondering, “when do cats reach full size?” you might not find a definitive answer.
+Unlike a human child, there is no specific age where you’ll know for sure that your cat has stopped growing and maturing.

 bengal cat standing up

-Months 3-4: Baby teeth start to fall out and are replaced by adult teeth; this growth process usually ends by 6 months of age.
+• Months 3-4: The kitten’s rapid growth starts to slow down a bit.
+Baby teeth start to fall out and are replaced by adult teeth; this growth process usually ends by 6 months of age.

-2 years+: Kittens are socially and behaviorally mature.
+• 2 years+: Around the age of two, cats are typically fully grown, and they are socially and behaviorally mature.

 british short hair chincilla kitten upright

+So how do cats grow in their first few months?
 Kittens typically grow eight times their size in just about eight weeks.
-Below is an estimation based on the average weight of kittens.
+Below is an estimation of your kitten’s potential growth based on the average weight of kittens.
+The weights mentioned are approximate and can vary depending on the breed and gender of the cat

 toyger kitten staring at camera

-Some experts recommend free-feeding kittens once they are weaned and eating solid food so they can get as much food as they need.
-If free-feeding isn’t something you’d like to try, feed your kitten four times a day with a half cup of food at each meal.
+For this reason, some experts recommend free-feeding kittens once they are weaned and eating kitten-friendly wet food or dry food.
+This way, they can eat as much as they need.
+If free-feeding isn’t something you’d like to try, feed your kitten three to four times a day at set times with about half a cup of food at each meal.

-Then, when they’re around six months old, you can adjust their feeding to around three times a day.
-After a year, reduce the amount to two meals a day.
+When they’re around six months old, and their growth starts to slow down a bit, you can adjust their feeding to around two to three times a day.
+After a year, as they approach their adult size, you can reduce the amount to two meals a day.

-Tip: Remember, always consult your veterinarian before making any sudden changes to their diet.
+Tip: Always consult your veterinarian before making any sudden changes to their diet.
 Also, be sure to ask your vet how you can meet your cats’ daily nutritional needs.

 young cat after eating food from kitchen plate.
 Focus on a cat